whscienceteacher/whscienceteacher.github.io/README.md

 [Wave Measurement Practice](/wavemprac/) - **Physics** - The app generates a graph of a wave on a grid.
 Students practice measuring wavelength, amplitude, and number of waves.
 The app checks if they are right and keeps track of how many they have in a row.

 ### Diagram Makers
 Sometimes it's easier for me to make an app once rather than make 100 versions of a diagram.

 [Blood Pressure Diagram](/bpdiagram/) - **Biology** - A request of my wife's - Shows the dial on an analog sphygmomanometer.
 Can show systolic and diastolic side by side or on the same dial.
 Use a screenshot to save the image.
 (Win-PrtScn or Fn-Win-Space on Windows, Shift-Cmd-4 on Mac)

+[Chromosome Diagram](/diagrams/chromosome/) - **Biology** - A request of my wife's - Make pictures of chromosomes showing bands.
+The bands can be labeled wtih alleles.
+You can change the color of the chromosomes and the length of its legs.
+Screenshot to save the diagrams.

 [Pedigree Maker](/pedigree/) - **Biology** - A request of my wife's - Make pedigree diagrams by dragging the pieces around.
 Double click to select a piece.
 Use a screenshot to save the image.
 (Win-PrtScn or Fn-Win-Space on Windows, Shift-Cmd-4 on Mac)